EVENTS & PROGRAMS

 After participating in the Farm Crew, Green Ambassador alumni are invited to mentor incoming Farm Crew participants, deepen their knowledge through garden internships, and broaden connections through an alumni network.

-We host recreation programs and public events that encourage a connection to nature, science, health, and wellness.
+We host visitor events and programs throughout the year that encourage a connection to nature, science, health, and wellness.
 Check out our calendar below to see what’s available.

 Forest Bathing

 Connect with nature while exploring the grounds.
 During this two-hour program, our certified nature and forest therapy guide will invite you to reflect on the world around you and guide you through focused meditations.
-See calendar below for dates and times, or buy a forest bathing gift card for someone else.
+See calendar below for upcoming dates and times.

 Photography Workshops